KeyurRamoliya/keyurramoliya.github.io/_posts/2024-07-18-Test-Time-Training.md

     that **"TTT-Linear is faster than Transformer at 8k context and matches Mamba in wall-clock time"** *[Section 1]*. **They achieve this efficiency through techniques like "mini-batch TTT and the dual form"** *[Section 2.5]*.

 3. **Flexible and Adaptable:**
 The TTT approach isn't just for text.
 The researchers believe it could be useful for other tasks that involve sequences, like understanding videos or controlling robots.
-They mention potential applications **"such as robot manipulation and locomotion"** *[Section 4.2.1]* and suggest that **"for video tasks and embodied agents, whose context length can easily scale up to millions or billions, $f$ could be a convolutional neural network"** *[Section 5]*.
+They mention potential applications **"such as robot manipulation and locomotion"** *[Section 4.2.1]* and suggest that **"for video tasks and embodied agents, whose context length can easily scale up to millions or billions, f could be a convolutional neural network"** *[Section 5]*.

 ### How Well Does TTT Work?